Privacy Policy

 • for other business requirements.

-We do not sell, re-use, rent, lease, loan, trade or otherwise divulge the information we may have been provided to anyone unless you specifically consent to provide such information to a third party.
-We use a secure encryption page for online donations.
-Your credit card or bank account details are only used to process your donation and are securely stored by the provider of our electronic payment service.
-The details are not used for any other purpose.
+We do not sell, re-use, rent, lease, loan, trade or otherwise divulge the information we have been provided to anyone unless you specifically consent to provide such information to a third party.
+Your Personal Information is not used for any other purpose.

-• If DEWR has given us approval to do so, FSO may disclose your personal information to the following overseas recipients:
+• If DEWR has given us approval to do so, we may disclose your personal information to the following overseas recipients:

 • to other companies or individuals who assist us in providing services or who perform functions on our behalf (such as third-party service providers);